MyTooliT/ICOc/readme.md

 #### Services

-MyToolIt Watch derives it functionality to MyToolItWatch and MyToolIt Watch includes an additional terminal service.
+MyToolIt Watch derives it functionality to MyToolIt Watch Terminal(mwt.py) and MyToolIt Watch Terminal includes an additional terminal service.
 Furthermore, MyToolItWatch Terminal supports the following services:

 - STH access for measuring data, configure measuring, request production data, measuring accumulator voltage, setting the Device Name of the STH (Bluetooth advertismet name), putting the STH into Standby(Only the charging cradle resets the Standby State)
 - Access the EEPROM via Excel for setting the EEPROM or receiving stored data such as the operating seconds since first power on.